wp-plugins/wordapp-mobile-app/README.txt

 * Geo Targeted Push notifications
 * Mobile Themes customisation
 * Mobile site design

+Premium Mobile app with push notifications

+1. Your mobile site html app is free forever.
+2. If you invite 8 people your android app is free too.
+3. Pay $9.99 a month and you will get iOS app, android app, html mobile site, push notifications and all the premium features.

 **Thanks for all your feedback.
 Thanks to all your suggestions we have rebuilt the mobile app builder.
 You can now use any of the 50,000+ wordpress plugins**